satoruisaka/my-research-assistant/README.md

 ### 3. Prepare your PDFs

+To prepare faiss index and metadata, separate preparation steps are necessary.
+See util/Requirements4MRAutilities.txt for details.
+Once all reqs are complete, you can take the following steps:
 - Place original PDFs in `pdfs_in/`
 - Run `MRA_1pdf2text.py` to convert them to markdown, outputs in 'pdfs_md' folder
 - Run `MRA_2chunk_md.py` to chunk md files and generates chunks_md.jsonl